 - One of the greatest advantages of the Montessori method is that it requires from the teacher/parent to give undivided attention to one child at a time.
 In spite of the fact that the end goal for the child to be able to work independently, at every given moment in time the child has right to receive help, support and have an opportunity to connect with an adult they admire and trust.
 This underlined rule alone, that seems so fundamental and obvious to every Montessorian, brings an enormous advantage over traditional classroom structure and dynamic where one-on-one time is not an expectation or requirement.

 - My daughter started to attend a Forest School program (or more accurately – Bush school) once a week.
-There they haven’t spent a minute sitting at a desk, unless children were having a rest time, every single moment was spent outdoors.
+There they haven’t spent a minute sitting at a desk unless children were having a rest time, every single moment was spent outdoors.
 The amount of learning and knowledge she has gained through this program simply astounded me.
-Her gained hands-on skills and practical achievements brought enormous joy to my heart.
+He gained hands-on skills and practical achievements brought enormous joy to my heart.
 Outdoor learning (when organised and structured correctly) correlates with Montessori philosophy and brings fascinating results!

-- One of the most significant aspect of freedom in the Montessori environment that affects child’s development, growth, and helps to develop passion- is freedom to make mistakes.
+- One of the most significant aspect of freedom in the Montessori environment that affects child’s development, growth, and helps to develop passion- is free to make mistakes.
 Mistakes help wire and program human brain for becoming and achieving greater potential.
 Feel free to share your thoughts and your greatest Montessori lessons learnt in the comments section below!